gk646/cxstructs/README.md

-## Datastructures, Algorithms and Utilities Collection in C++
+## Datastructures, Algorithms and Utilities library in C++

-A small (but growing) header only collection of selected datastructures and algorithms.
-This collection is primarily built for educational purposes as the implementations are easy to read and well documented.
+A medium-sized header only library of selected datastructures, algorithms, machinelearning topics and utilities.
+This collection is built for educational purposes and for use in non-essential projects.
+All implementations are easy to read and well documented

-That said, getting more experience iam aiming for reference type implementations in both speed and interface.
+While I am not an expert in datastructures nor C++, I am still aiming for reference type implementations in terms of efficiency and interface.

-To use these, simply include the **include directory**, which contains only finalized and tested headers.
+**To use these, simply include the *include directory*, which contains only finalized and tested headers.**

-Comparisons with standard library counterparts can be run using the Comparison.h header
+**Comparisons with standard library counterparts can be run using the Comparison.h header**

 ### Speed Comparison